CDC ramps up scrutiny of rare post-vaccination ‘breakthrough infections’

 “We’re sequencing because that’s what science does,” Shah said, “not because we are seeing signs of erosion of vaccine efficacy. … 99.981 percent of people vaccinated have not experienced a breakthrough.”

-In South Carolina, state officials had fully vaccinated more than 2.1 million people and reported 141 breakthrough infections as of April 5.
+In South Carolina, state officials had fully vaccinated more than 560,000 people and reported 141 breakthrough infections as of April 5.
 In Nevada, 58 cases have been reported in the more than half-million fully vaccinated people, according to health department data.

 Oregon health authorities had identified 168 cases through April 2, including three deaths, among more than 700,000 vaccinated people.
 Many had asymptomatic infections; 19 were hospitalized, and most were in people older than 65 or with underlying health conditions.